Frequently Asked Questions - FAQ

 General

 No. XC Therm is a so-called Progressive Web App (PWA).
-This means that XC Therm runs directly in the browser, but it can be saved to your phone's home screen.
-Like this it will behave like a regular app from the App Store or Google Play.
+This means that XC Therm runs directly in the browser, but can be saved on the smartphone's home screen just like an app and then behaves just like an app from the App Store or Google Play.

-Yes, the ICON-D2 wind and weather forecasts from XC Therm can be integrated in any website using an iFrame.
-Detailed instructions are available here (German only).
+The ICON-D2 wind and weather forecasts from XC Therm can be integrated into any website via iFrame.
+A detailed guide can be downloaded here.

-Due to technical limitations, the thermal forecasts cannot be integrated into other websites.
+For technical reasons, however, the thermal forecasts cannot be integrated into other websites.

-The philosophy of XC Therm is to provide pilots all necessary tools so they can take their own decisions.
-For that reason, XC Therm will not issue any wind or Foehn warnings and also no recommendations, in which flight region a pilot should go.
+The philosophy of XC Therm is to provide pilots with all the necessary tools so that they can make their own decisions.
+For this reason, XC Therm does not provide explicit wind or foehn warnings, nor recommendations on where to fly.

-As this forum is independent of the rest of the website, a separate login is required.
-To ensure the quality of the forum (spam, bots...) every new forum member must be authorised by an admin.
+Since this forum is independent of the regular website, a separate login is required.
+Each new forum participant must be approved by an admin after registration to ensure the quality of the forum (spam, bots...).

 Subscriptions